 Ebola and Corona virus are both zoonoses, meaning that the pathogen originated in wild animals and was supposedly transmitted via consumption of their meat to humans.
-In Western depictions, Ebola was framed as a tropical or African disease and the consumption of so-called bushmeat, as an origin of the disease, demonstrated the supposed "backwardness" of rural populations.
+In Western depictions, Ebola was framed as a tropical or African disease and the consumption of so-called bushmeat, as an origin of the disease, demonstrated the supposed "backwardness" of rural popu-

+The pandemic reflects the profound inequalities in German society and shows that certain lives are less protected than others. lations.
 By referring to their sanitary conditions and cultural traditions the countries' responsibility of causing the crisis were thus invoked.